CySudhanshu/All_git_command/Readme.md

-# this is Readme files for git notes.
+# This is Readme files for git notes.